t0m3kz/av/README.md

 # Spatium

-A FastAPI application for analyzing network device configurations and deploying digital twins, with a focus on SONiC OS.
+A FastAPI application for retrieving network device configurations (SONiC OS) via SSH or gNMI.

 ## Features

 - Retrieve device configurations via SSH or gNMI
-- Analyze configurations using Batfish
 - Deploy digital twins using ContainerLab
 - REST API for integration with other tools